Gigaspaces/xap-docs/site/content/xap120/notify-container.markdown

 # Template Definition

 When performing receive operations, a template is defined, creating a virtualized subset of data in the space, matching it.
-GigaSpaces supports templates based on the actual domain model (with `null` values denoting wildcards), which are shown in the examples.
-GigaSpaces allows the use of [SQLQuery](./query-sql.html) in order to query the space, which can be easily used with the event container as the template.
+XAP supports templates based on the actual domain model (with `null` values denoting wildcards), which are shown in the examples.
+XAP allows the use of [SQLQuery](./query-sql.html) in order to query the space, which can be easily used with the event container as the template.
 Here is an example of how it can be defined:

 {{%tabs%}}
 {{%tab "  Annotation "%}}